polkadot-developers/polkadot-docs/develop/blockchains/deployment/generate-chain-specs.md

 ## Genesis Configuration Customization

 All nodes in the network must agree on the genesis state before they can agree on any subsequent blocks.
 The information configured in the genesis portion of a chain specification is used to create a genesis block.
 When you start the first node, it takes effect and cannot be overridden with command-line options.
-However, you can configure some information in the genesis portion of a chain specification.
-For example, you can customize the genesis portion of the chain specification to include information such as:
+However, you can configure some information in the genesis section of a chain specification.
+For example, you can customize it to include information such as:

 - Initial account balances
 - Accounts that are initially part of a governance council